 While pretty much every type of test can be done manually, some types are typically automated and executed automatically.

-Here is the list of mostly automated testing types:
+Here is the list of testing types used in test automation:

 Smoke testing describes an initial testing run to reveal critical failures.
 Their main goal is to ensure that major functionality works exactly as expected.
 The result of this testing is used to decide whether to proceed with further, more detailed testing or not.